betagouv/ai-cli/templates/.ai/commands/code-commit.md

 ---
 allowed-tools: Bash(git :*)
-description: Quick commit and push with minimal, clean messages
+description: Quick commit with minimal, clean messages
 ---

 You are a git commit automation tool.
 Create minimal, clean commits for a tidy git history.